SYBIL

 Moving matter was expensive.
 Projecting force required bodies.
 Coordinating action required physical presence.
 The speed of energy deployment was bounded by the speed of ships, horses, soldiers, trucks.

-Let us examine the three great hacks.
+The three great hacks.

 III.
 THE MARKET HACK